The equivariant Minkowski problem in Minkowski space: Introduction

 \subsection{Outline of the paper}

 In Section \ref{sec:2} we state some basic facts we need on F-convex sets in Minkowski space.
 In particular, we describe the connection between Minkowski problem in Minkowski space and the Monge--Amp\`ere equation on the disc.
-As already mentioned this is achieved by considering the Legendre transform $h$ of the function $\tilde u:\R^d\to\R$ whose graph is identified to the boundary of $K$.
-More intrinsically we study the support function of $K$, as defined in \cite{fv}.
-This is a $1$-homogenous function on $\operatorname{I}^+(0)$.
-The area measure of $K$ can be directly computed by the restriction of the support function on $\H^d$, whereas its restriction on the ball coincides with $h$.
+As already mentioned this is achieved by considering the Legendre transform $h$ of the function $\tilde u:\R^d\to\R$ whose graph is identified to the boundary of the F-convex set $\fconv$.
+More intrinsically we study the support function of $\fconv$, as defined in \cite{fv}.
+This is a $1$-homogenous function on $\fut(0)$.
+The area measure of $\fconv$ can be directly computed by the restriction of the support function on $\H^d$, whereas its restriction on the ball coincides with $h$.

-Although the material of this section is already known, we preferred to give a detailed exposition of the theory as we widely use this correspondence.
+Although the material of this section is already known, we give a detailed exposition of the theory as we widely use this correspondence.
 Most of the results are only stated and some references are given for the proof.
 One of the results we prove in details is the multidimensional version of the Alexandrov--Heinz Theorem, Theorem~\ref{thm: alex heinz}.
-Although the proof follows closely the proof of the standard Alexandrov--Heinz Theorem given in \cite{TW08}, we were not able to find a reference so details are given for the convenience of the reader.
+Although the proof follows closely the proof of the standard Alexandrov--Heinz Theorem given in \cite{TW08}, we did not find a reference so details are given for the convenience of the reader.

 In Section~\ref{sec3} we fix an affine deformation $\Gamma_\tau$ of a uniform lattice $\Gamma$ and study $\tau$-convex sets, i.e. F-convex sets invariant by $\Gamma_\tau$.